 The earliest signs of thallium toxicity include abdominal pain and vomiting.
 Later signs include painful paresthesia, ptosis, nystagmus, ataxia, choreoathetosis, memory loss, delirium and renal failure.
 Alopecia may occur within 3 weeks are exposure.
 High dose exposure can be fatal.

-Reference range for urine thallium is less than 2 microgram per 24 hours.
-Toxic patients can have thallium levels greater than 10 microgram per day.
+Reference range for urine thallium is less than 2 micrograms per 24 hours.
+Patients exposed to thallium can have urine concentrations greater than 10 microgram per day.

-Reference range for blood thallium levels are less than 2 nanograms per mL.
+Reference range for blood thallium levels is less than 2 nanograms per mL.
 Thallium concentrations greater than 10 ng/mL are considered significant exposures.

-Specimen requirement is a 24 hour urine collection or a Royal blue top vacutainer of blood.
+Specimen requirement is a 24 hour urine collection or a Royal blue-top tube (metal free) of blood.
+Patients who have received gadolinium or iodine contrast media should wail at least 96 hours before collecting a specimen.

 Ibrahim D, et al. Heavy metal poisoning: clinical presentations and pathophysiology.
 Clin Lab Med 2006;26:67-97